 The parent you want to claim as a dependent on your tax return must have a social security number (SSN) or an individual tax identification number (ITIN).
 Either of these numbers will satisfy the identification requirement for the IRS.

-To be allowed to claim your parent as a dependent, your parent’s earned income cannot be more than$4,050 for the 2016 tax year.
+To be allowed to claim your parent as a dependent, your parent’s taxable income cannot be more than $4,050 for your 2017 tax year.
 This means that if your parent earns more than $4,050, you aren’t eligible to claim them as a dependent.
 Non-taxable income, such as Social Security, does not count toward this amount.

 Also, the parent you’re claiming as a dependent cannot file a joint tax return.